appacademy/jump-start/instructors/teaching-philosophy.md

 # Teaching Philosophy

 From Asher: Some people were interested in reading about my teaching philosophy.
-Here's an overview, as well as examples of how I use them in the curriculum.
+Here's an overview, as well as examples of how I use it in the curriculum.

 (Note: this was written quickly, so I haven't applied all my teaching principles to this document to teach you...)